 Our RE lessons are intended to offer a broad and rich RE curriculum to allow for coverage of the areas prescribed; to allow for a variety of ways to explore religions, their community and personal development and wellbeing.
 Our lessons have an intention of providing a high quality, coherent and progressive experience of the subject, with scope for cross-curricular learning.

 Through each unit, children will know about and understand a range of religions and world views.
 They will be able to identify, investigate and respond to a variety of issues.
 SMSC, personal growth and community cohesion are featured throughout each non-statutory strand and are there to ensure opportunities for children to develop positive attitudes and values and to reflect on and relate their learning in RE to their own experiences.
 The intent is to make sure that children understand the relevance of RE in today’s modern world and how it affects our lives.

 Religious education will be taught through celebrations and festivals throughout the year.
 Drawing upon the experiences and beliefs of children in the setting, in order to make the learning relevant and purposeful.
 Adults will set up provocation areas which will give children the opportunity to explore and reflect upon religious artefacts.

-It is recognised that the level of expectation on children’s capabilities for using new technologies is rising particularly within the new National Curriculum for Computing with its strong emphasis on computer science and computer programming skills which we teach through the Purple Mash scheme.
+It is recognised that the level of expectation of children’s abilities to use new technologies is rising, particularly within the new National Curriculum for Computing with its strong emphasis on computer science and computer programming skills, which we teach through the Purple Mash scheme.